hamptonpieryc/website/content/docs/club-rules.md

 Officers, Committee or servants of the Club._"

 **14.2** Members shall communicate to the Membership Secretary any change of their contact details or in the names or particulars of yachts.
-Any notice sent to the last given email or postal address is considered to have been duly delivered.
+Any communication from the Club sent to the last given email or postal address is considered to have been duly delivered.

 **14.3** Membership of the Club and acceptance of these rules by the member will be deemed to